TizenTeam/tau/tau/docs/guide/source/migration/switching-apps-to-tau.md

 ```

-Adding this style css is not required, because if you do not add css library, the TAU loads the `tau.css` automatically.
+Adding this style css is not required, because if you do not add css library,
+ the TAU loads the `tau.css` automatically.

 ## Stay with jQuery Mobile syntax

 Using TAU doesn't mean that you need to resign from jQuery Mobile syntax.
-TAU supports
-jQuery syntax and lets you to define widgets in the same way.
+ TAU supports jQuery syntax and lets you to define widgets in the same way.

 ### Supported components and features

 DOM structure for widgets is same as widgets defined by jQuery.
 TAU widgets can be used like in jQuery Mobile.
-Currently in TAU there is 70% widgets,
+Currently in TAU there is 70%
-with same API and behavior like in jQuery Mobile
+ widgets, with same API and behavior like in jQuery Mobile.

 List of the common widgets for both frameworks: